ooddle

 The Science Behind Running Breathing

 The pace at which you can still breathe through your nose is roughly your aerobic threshold.
 Above that, mouth breathing becomes necessary.
 Below that, nasal breathing produces better oxygen utilization, more carbon dioxide tolerance, and lower rate of perceived exertion.
-Most casual runners breathe through their mouth even at conversational paces, which leaves performance on the table.
+Many casual runners breathe through their mouth even at conversational paces, which leaves performance on the table and produces unnecessary fatigue.

 How to Do It (Step by Step)